Ford Puma Review 2024

 A budget of £20,000 will get you an ex-demonstrator Ford Puma with 2-3000 miles on the clock.
 Like buying an ex-display washing machine, these will have been poked and prodded by other customers, but they’re significantly cheaper than a new model (and there won’t be a waiting list).

 From launch, the Ford Puma range started with the high-spec Titanium model.
-This is well-equipped with highlights including 17-inch alloy wheels, Ford’s SYNC3 navigation with an eight-inch touchscreen display, massage seats, rear parking sensors and cruise control.
+This is well-equipped with highlights including 17-inch alloy wheels, rear parking sensors and cruise control.
+Pre-facelift models get Ford’s SYNC3 navigation with an eight-inch touchscreen display, while post-facelift models get the larger screen with SYNC4 software and the digital instrument panel.

 If you’re after a sporty choice, look for a Ford Puma ST-Line model with its bodykit, rear spoiler and sports suspension.
-Inside, there’s a flat-bottomed steering wheel (like in a race car) and a 12.3-inch digital instrument cluster
+Inside, there’s a flat-bottomed steering wheel (like in a race car) and, on pre-facelift cars, a 12.3-inch digital instrument cluster.

 For the ultimate in range-topping sportiness, the Ford Puma ST-Line X adds 18-inch alloy wheels, partial leather trim, rear privacy glass (that’s tinted windows in old money), lumbar and height adjust for the driver and front passenger seats, carbon-look interior highlights and a premium B&O sound system with 10 speakers.